mpsilfve/gradation/LSTM_hidden_states/README.md

 ### 410 (highest activation for p gradation)

 Seems to be active specifically for those p which undergo gradation as seen by examining "prinsiippi" where the activation for the first and second p differ markedly.
-Seems to not be active for k or t.
+Some activity for k and t.

 Gradation            | No gradation :-------------------------:|:-------------------------: